 - Central Library Floor-by-Floor Self-Guided Tour (PDF)

 - New Central Library Video Documentary Narrated by Dennis Morgigno (16:08 minutes) — This iconic building has been 30 years in the making!
 See some of the unique features that are making it such a special gathering place now and for generations to come.

-- New Central Library Google 360 Tour — This online visual tour shows panoramic views of the Auditorium, Courtyard, 1st, 2nd, floor Pauline Foster Teen Center, 8th floor Helen Price Reading Room and Sullivan Family Baseball Research Center, and the 9th floor with the special event spaces, including the Shiley Special Events Suites and Qualcomm Dome Terrace.
-The Marilyn and Gene Marx Heritage Center and Hervey Family Rare Book Room will be added soon.
+- Central Library Google 360 Tour — This online visual tour shows panoramic views of the Auditorium, Courtyard, Pauline Foster Family Teen Center, Helen Price Reading Room, Sullivan Family Baseball Research Center, the Shiley Special Events Suites and Qualcomm Dome Terrace.
+The Marilyn and Gene Marx Special Collections Center and Hervey Family Rare Book Room will be added soon.

 - Special Details about the Building — Interviews with Architect Rob Quigley (Produced by UT-TV)

 For other questions or concerns, call 619-236-5800 or email email@example.com